-Prerequisite: TOEFL score of or below 550 (paper-based), 173 (computer-based), or 61 (internet-based).
+Prerequisite: TOEFL score of or below 500 (paper-based), or 61 (internet-based).

 An intensive course for international students, this class will offer a college-level review of grammar and vocabulary for ESL students, emphasizing target grammar concepts, sentences and paragraph structure, vocabulary, idioms and reading skills.